microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 Once channels like Skype work, you can try additional channels like DirectLine or Web chat.

+## How can I troubleshoot my Bot's authentication?

+Take a look at [Troubleshooting Bot Framework Authentication](/en-us/support/troubleshooting-bot-framework-authentication/).

 ## How can I troubleshoot my Bot using the C# Bot Builder SDK?

 ### Look for exceptions.